-Artificial Intelligence is proving to be a game-changing solution in the event industry.
-AI will be taking delegate engagement to the next level by delivering a personalized experience to attendees and exhibitors.
+Artificial Intelligence is proving to be a game changing solution in the event industry.
+AI will be taking delegate engagement to the next level by delivering a personalised experience to delegates and exhibitors.

 Automated customer service

-Chatbots promise to be better than their human alternative as they can assist both attendees and event organizers.
+Chatbots promise to be better than their human alternative as they can assist both delegates and event organisers.
 They provide instant gratification to delegates by answering queries quickly, while helping staff work more efficiently.

-Artificial Intelligence also allows for personalized recommendations on a much wider scale.
-Recommendation engines are very powerful personalization tools that help attendees ‘discover’ sessions, products, and people.
-They improve your attendees’ experience by offering relevant items at the right time and on the right page.
+Artificial Intelligence also allows for personalising recommendations on a much wider scale.
+Recommendation engines are very powerful personalisation tools that help delegates ‘discover’ sessions, products and people.
+They improve your delegates’ experience by offering relevant items at the right time and on the right page.

 2. Biometric Authentication (especially Facial Recognition) for Events